Crank: High Voltage (soundtrack)

 Crank: High Voltage is the soundtrack for the 2009 film of the same name, composed and mostly performed by Mike Patton.
-It is similar to his work with Fantômas, as both this soundtrack and the band's studio album Suspended Animation feature the same mix of intense noise with silence and other, pseudo-random sound sources, with song lengths being similar too (most being less than 2 minutes).
+It is similar to his work with Fantômas, as both this soundtrack and the band's studio album Suspended Animation feature the same mix of intense noise with a wide variety of musical genres. with most songs under two minutes.